 Trails Carolina can help

 If your teen is struggling with technology overuse, wilderness therapy may be a great option for them.
-Trails Carolina helps young people ages 10-17 struggling with emotional and behavioral challenges such as depression, anxiety, defiance, and trauma.
+Trails Carolina offers unique technology addiction treatment for young people ages 10-17 struggling with emotional and behavioral challenges such as depression, anxiety, defiance, and trauma.

 For more information about Trails Carolina, please call 800-975-7303.